iWeslie/WWDC19/README.md

-# WWDC19 Creative Work(Accepted)
+# WWDC19 Scholarship Work(Accepted)

-Journey to WS-0326D
+## Journey to WS-0326D

-`Deprecated`: Previous thoughts
+Hey, I'm *Yongkang Chen*, a student from China.
+I applied `ARKit` Framework to build a cool game.

+🤩 Hope you enjoy it.